ACanalejo/politicalculture_unilu2025/README.md

 - Dinas, E., & Northmore-Ball, K. (2020).
 The ideological shadow of authoritarianism.
 Comparative Political Studies, 53(12), 1957–1991.

 - Valentim, V. (2021).
 Parliamentary Representation and the Normalization of Radical Right Support.
 Comparative Political Studies, 0010414021997159. https://doi.org/10.1177/0010414021997159

+- Valentim, V. (2024).
+The normalization of the radical right: A norms theory of political supply and demand.
+Oxford University Press.

 #### Session 9.
 Institutions and cultural change (11.04.2025 / 11:00–12:30)